tgf-0/skyscan/readme.md

 ## Operation
 Press the `SKYSCAN` button to turn on "realtime" scanning and coordinate updates (actually about 2-3 seconds behind your real speed and position.
 YOLOL is slow, yo.
 LOL).
 Your `Location` display will show your relative distance (in KM) from the Origin North, Origin East, and Origin West radio transmitters.
 If your receivers aren't getting a signal, some of your outputs will show a "0".
 Turn or rotate your ship until the display catches up.

-Press `SKYSCAN` again to turn off and reset (i.e. to save battery/fuel).
+Press `SKYSCAN` again to turn off and/or reset.

 Press `LOCMARK` button to save a location to longer-term memory.
-A blinking caret "`^`" will let you know which slot was last saved to.
+A blinking caret (`^`) will let you know which slot was last saved to.